gentaliti/javadesignpatterns/factory-method/README.md

 # When to use this pattern?
-The factory method is one of the most used and pattern.
+The factory method is one of the most used design pattern.
 When you design an application, be careful to decide if you really need a factory to create objects.
 It may be just an unnecessary complexity in your application.

 Use this pattern when:
 - The main reason why this pattern is used is that it introduces a separation between the application and a family of classes